 Q. If I have had COVID-19 should I get the vaccine?

 People who test positive for COVID-19 may have partial protection, be we don’t know how long that protection lasts or how effective it is.
-If you’ve had a positive COVID-19 test, you should wait 90 days before getting a vaccine.

 In addition to protecting yourself, getting vaccinated will help decrease the spread of COVID-19.
 It can protect people around you, particularly people who are at greater risk for getting very sick from COVID-19 because of their age, health issues or other factors.
 Vaccination also prevents new variants from developing.

 For more information on the COVID-19 vaccine, visit: www.cdc.gov/coronavirus/2019-ncov/vaccines/index.html

 - “Frequently Asked Questions about COVID-19 Vaccination” https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html

 - “People at Increased Risk” https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/index.html